Visit Charlotte Area Farmers' Markets & Shop Local

 Saturdays, 8 a.m.-1 p.m.

-This outdoor market in Charlotte’s South End neighborhood (formally Atherton Market) continues to support farmers and producers offering local, sustainable, and responsibly raised produce and proteins, as well as locally sourced artisanal food products and crafts.
+This outdoor market in Charlotte’s South End neighborhood (formally Atherton Market), now running along the CATS light rail behind Atherton Mill, continues to support farmers and producers offering local, sustainable and responsibly raised produce and proteins, as well as locally sourced artisanal food products and crafts.

 Uptown Farmers Market